beaubreedlove/FantasyFootball/rules.md

                     1. Two teams that won week 15 and lost week 16 faceoff.
                     1. Winner is 3rd place
                     1. Loser is 4th place
-                1. 5th place game
-                    1. Team with week 15 bye and team that lost week 15 and won week 16 face off.
-                    1. Winner is 5th place
-                    1. Loser is 6th place
         1. Losers Bracket
-            1. A 7 team losers braket will be set up in the same manner as the playoffs with the 8 seed acting in the same way as the 1 seed (with a week 15 bye), the 9 seed like 2, 10 like 3, etc. all the way up to the 14 seed who act in the same way as the 7th.
+            1. A 6 team losers bracket will be set up in the same manner as the playoffs with the 7 seed acting in the same way as the 1 seed (with a week 15 bye), the 8 seed like 2, 9 like 3, etc. all the way up to the 12 seed who act in the same way as the 6th.
             1. No money prizes will be awarded in the losers bracket, but draft order will be determined as perscribed by the draft section of the rules.
 1.  <a id="money">Money</a>
     1.  <a id="fees">League Fees</a>